SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 ### Existing Features

 * There is sign-in functionality using allauth from Django.
 I have created a registration function which will give the user `is_staff` status rather than manually creating super_user accounts for the bride and groom.
-When the guests login their username will be a unique code generated by Django, which will be printed on their invitation and the postcode where the invitation was sent will act as a password, which may be different to the guest's current residence.
+When a guest logs in their username will be a unique code generated by Django, which will be printed on their invitation and the postcode where the invitation was sent will act as a password, which may be different to the guest's current residence.
 * There will be a carousel of photographs of the bride and groom in the Our Story section of the home page.
 * Covid19 restrictions - there will be the ability to hide or show Covid19 restrictions.
 * The RSVP on the card on the first screen will act as a link to the Guest login page.